Christmastime in Lapland

 About half way through our trip, there was a teepee with a campfire set up for us to enjoy lunch.
 Before we ate, we had to feed our reindeer first.
 Our guides gave us a mossy type of plant that is only found deep in the Lappish forests.
 This plant is filled with rich nutrients and the reindeer love it!

 After our reindeer ate their lunch, it was time for us to warm up by the fire and enjoy a Lappish meal.
 We were given a stick and pre-cooked sausage to stick in the fire.
 After a few minutes, we were ready to eat!
 Since we were in the middle of the forest and were “toughing” it out as if we were camping there, we were not given bread and condiments to eat with our sausage.
 Instead, we were given a napkin and ate the sausage by itself.
 It hit the spot though.

 For dessert, our tour guide had pre-made batter that he brought along with a skillet.
 He had the batter over the fire and made delicious sugar crepes out of them and used homemade blueberry jam as a filling.
 It was delicious and the blueberry filling came straight from the blueberries that are found in the forest we were in.
 We were also given coffee to wash it down with.
 It was such a great experience!

 During the second part of our sleigh riding adventure, we were able to switch reindeers.
-I ended up going on the sled with the fastest reindeer.
-It was a lot of fun going faster!
-We did have to stop a few times to wait for everyone else to catch up to us.
-Overall, this was truly a great experience.
+We ended up going on the sled with the fastest, reindeer this time!
+Overall, it was truly an unforgettable experience.

 Contact or follow Taylor Deer